0x00000042/wa-gun-law-summary/ghost-guns-for-corporeal-people.md

 No. The bill does not require the dealer, manufacturer, or importer to transmit any information to the state.

+**What happens with "untraceable firearms" or "unfinished frames or receivers" previously serialized with custom numbers?**

+Unknown.
+Custom serial numbers do not satisfy the law, so presumably these would need to be re-serialized, but the law provides no guidance or consideration for what to do in this situation.

 ## Penalties

 **What are the penalties for violating this bill?**